PPI, DPI & Image Resolution

 Low Resolution Images

-Images below 200 PPI are considered low resolution or low-res.
+For small format printing, images below 200 PPI are considered low resolution or low-res.
+For large format printing, images below 100 PPI are considered low resolution.
 Low-res images will appear pixelated and blurred after printing even though they might look perfect on your computer screen.
 This happens because there are not enough pixels per inch to maintain a sharp image.

 It’s important to consider how large an image can be while still maintaining its quality and detail.
 A low-resolution image cannot be made into a high-resolution image – there is no way to add pixels to improve the quality of an image.
 When in doubt, always work with high-quality images.